kiagnose/kubevirt-dpdk-checkup/README.md

 ## Permissions

-You need to be a cluster-admin in order to execute this checkup.
+You need to be a namespace-admin in order to execute this checkup.
 The checkup requires the following permissions:

 ```yaml